Why would a country just switch its entire alphabet?

 Let's look at the innocent carrot for an example: The Kazakh word for carrot is "сәбіз" and would traditionally be spelled "sabeez" in Latin.
 In new Latin alphabet though, it will end up as "sa'biz".

-This again, is awfully close to the Latin spelling "saebiz" of the Russian word "заебись" - a significantly more rude version of "messed up".
+This, again, is awfully close to the Latin spelling of an extremely rude Russian swear word.

 Not all the mix-ups are as delicate as this one: But there's ample discussion online of people confused and amused by how they now should write their own names and whether the change will work out well nor not.